 While I love baking year-round, I hold a special place in my heart for holiday desserts.
-There’s something extra blissful about baking cookies, pies, cakes, and making holiday candy and packaging them up to give to others this time of year, especially my easy biscotti recipe: Gingerbread Butterscotch Biscotti.
+There's something extra blissful about baking cookies, pies, cakes, and making holiday candy and packaging them up to give to others this time of year.
+Especially my Easy Gingerbread Biscotti with Butterscotch.

 Gingerbread Butterscotch Biscotti

 - In a large bowl, mix all dry ingredients (flour through salt).

 - In another bowl or stand mixer, beat eggs, egg white, molasses and melted butter.

 - Gradually add the dry ingredients to the wet ingredients until well blended.

 - Stir in butterscotch chips until just incorporated.
 Do not over-mix!
 Your dough should look like this: